libxengine/XEngine_ProxyServer/README.en.md

 c c++ Socks5 Proxy Service,HTTP Tunnel Proxy Service,tcp forward service

 ## Notice
-Starting from 2024.11.15, the compiled release version will only be released on github.
+the compiled release version will only be released on github.

 #### Software Architecture
 the software developed based on xengine,using c/c++ development